Master-Programmer-2010/CTk-Login-Menu/README.md

 - **Admin Panel with Database Settings:**

-  - **Admin-Only Access:** The settings menu is accessible exclusively through the admin panel, allowing only authorized users to make settings to the database.
+  - **Admin-Only Access:** The settings menu is accessible exclusively through the Admin panel, allowing only the Admin user to make settings to the database.
   - **Settings Management:** The Admin user can access various settings, including deleting users and changing passwords.